 Whether you choose to enjoy the warm, cozy ambiance of the Main Lodge sitting room and its adjoining game room or the pristine beauty of our great outdoors, you will find many activities and attractions to enhance your stay.
 Brindley's lodge is a gathering place for many of our guests to enjoy ping pong, billiards, TV, video games, and each other.
 On cool spring, fall, and winter evenings, choose a book from our library, settle into one of our overstuffed leather chairs and escape to the authors' world.
 Perhaps instead of reading, you'd like to work on one of our many jigsaw puzzles or play a board game with friends.
 A large fieldstone fireplace adds to the north woods ambiance.

 Connected to the sitting room is our front desk and store.
 We sell convenience groceries, dairy products, candy, ice cream cones, sodas, and fishing tackle.
 Should you get hungry, we have pizza.

-Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski or relax in the sun.
-Get physical by using our bicycles, sail boats, canoes, water bikes, kayaks, playground equipment and lawn games.
-Planned activities such as sailing lessons, turtle races, a week long treasure hunt, fishing contests, campfires, and more provide additional fun for everyone.
+Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski, or relax in the sun.
+Get physical by using our bicycles, sailboats, canoes, water bikes, kayaks, playground equipment, and lawn games.
+Planned activities such as sailing lessons, turtle races, a week-long treasure hunt, fishing contests, campfires, and more provide extra fun for everyone.

 Here is a list of the items available for your complimentary use as a registered guest at Brindley's Harbor Resort.
-For additional area amenities, you can visit our extensive list at the bottom of the page.
+For additional area amenities, you can visit our extensive inventory at the bottom of the page.

 - Sand beach